Skip to content

 • don’t use your Ontario Teachers’ account password for any of your other online accounts, including banking, email or social media

-• change your password on a regular basis, at least once a year
+• change your password on a regular basis

 • keep your account number and password confidential.
 Don’t share them with anyone, including family members